Butt Augmentation With Implant

 Will The Implant Be Visible?

-We prefer a true sub-muscle fascial pocket technique.
-This plane is created under the gluteus maximus fascia, giving the benefit of decreased visibility and palpability.
-We routinely augment with additional fat grafting to improve the shape and appearance to appear more natural.
+We prefer a true submuscular facial pocket technique.
+In this way, it provides the advantage of reduced appearance and perceptibility.
+We routinely strengthen it with additional fat infusion to improve the shape and appearance to make it look more natural..

 Will I Be Able To Workout?